Craftsman Living in the Wright Style: Copperfield Heights Linden Homes

 Floorplans for Every Vision

-According to Linden Labs, Copperfield Heights offers 12 standard floorplans and 8 open layouts, each maintaining the signature architectural elements:
+According to Linden Lab, Copperfield Heights offers 12 standard floorplans and 8 open layouts, each maintaining the signature architectural elements:

 For those enjoying Premium Plus parcels, there is an added delight: the ability to select Premium or Plus home models.
 In practical terms?
 You may choose a slightly smaller home and claim more yard space — an excellent arrangement for gardeners, outdoor entertainers, or those of us who believe a proper lawn deserves at least one thoughtfully placed bench.